 To investigate the production in Keller courses of grade distributions that is upside down \cite{KELLER_68}, let us consider the hypothesis that as the number of units of content in which a student shows mastery increases, the probability of achieving the best final grades also increases.
 Then, we assume that the behavior of final grades is intrinsically related to the mastery level reached by the students.
-Let us consider, for example, the model described by Eq. (\ref{N-teorico}) with $(\alpha,\beta)=(1/2,1/2)$, and also $N_u=9$ for the following situations: when $N_a=9$, $N_a=14$ and $N_a=19$.
+Let us consider, for example, the model described by equation (\ref{N-teorico}) with $(\alpha,\beta)=(1/2,1/2)$, and also $N_u=9$ for the following situations: when $N_a=9$, $N_a=14$ and $N_a=19$.
 In Fig. \ref{inversao} we observe the distribution of students versus the maximum number of the units of content for which they obtained mastery at the end of the course.
-For instance, the squares in the red line show that for $N_a=9$ we have a distribution of mastery in PSI which resembles a bell-shaped curve, which is typical of traditional courses \cite{Guskey-1985}.
-We interpret this approximation between the results for mastery in PSI and traditional courses as a consequence of our choice of a theoretical model of a Keller scheme with $N_a = N_u$, being the relation $N_a \approx N_u$ typical in traditional courses \cite{Guskey-1985}.
-However, in real PSI courses $N_a > N_u$ and one can observe in Fig. \ref{inversao} that the distribution of mastery suffers an inversion as $N_a$ becomes greater than $N_u$.
-For $N_a=14$ (triangles in the green line), we already observe a deformation of the ``bell-shaped'' curve.
-For $N_a=19$ (crosses in the purple line), we finally observe an inversion: a transition from a bell-shaped to an ``exponential-shaped'' curve, indicating that the majority of students obtained mastery in all $N_u=9$ units.
-Then, assuming that the behavior of final grades is related to the mastery level reached by the students, an inversion of the mastery curve can be directly mapped into an inversion of final grades, which corresponds to the upside down effect mentioned by Keller \cite{KELLER_68,Keller-interview}.
-But, we remark that the present model reveals that this inversion does not occurs for any value of $N_a$, but as the number $N_a$ enhances in comparison to $N_u$, also enhances the possibility of appearance of the mentioned inversion effect.
+For instance, the squares on the red line show that for $N_a=9$ we have a distribution of mastery which resembles a bell-shaped curve, which is typical of traditional courses \cite{Guskey-1985}.
+We interpret this proximity between the results for mastery in a Keller-type course and traditional courses as a consequence of our choice of a theoretical model of a Keller scheme with $N_a = N_u$, being the relation $N_a \approx N_u$ typical in traditional courses \cite{Guskey-1985}.
+However, in real Keller-type courses $N_a > N_u$ and one can observe in Fig. \ref{inversao} that the distribution of mastery suffers an inversion as $N_a$ becomes greater than $N_u$.
+For $N_a=14$ (triangles on the green line), we already observe a deformation of the ``bell-shaped'' curve.
+For $N_a=19$ (crosses on the purple line), we finally observe an inversion: a transition from a bell-shaped to an ``exponential-shaped'' curve, indicating that the majority of students obtained mastery in all $N_u=9$ units.
+Then, assuming that the behavior of final grades is related to the mastery level reached by the students, an inversion of the mastery curve can be directly mapped into an inversion of final grades, which corresponds to the upside down effect mentioned by Keller \cite{KELLER_68}.
+But, we remark that the present model reveals that this inversion does not occur for an arbitrary value of $N_a$, but, as the number $N_a$ increases in comparison to $N_u$, the possibility of appearance of the mentioned inversion effect enhances.